ammiranda/CS372/Project2/README.txt

 The ftclient will stop after either the directory data is displayed or the file transfer completes or errors.
 The ftserver will run continually until a SIGINT is sent to the server process.

+The ftclient and ftserver code were tested on os1.engr.oregonstate.edu and flip1.engr.oregonstate.edu.

 In order to clean the existing server executable and delete text file copies run:

 * make clean